Neo Geo – Baseball Stars 2

 Neo Geo – Stakes Winner 2

 Quick History: Stakes Winner 2 is a horse-racing game released for the Neo Geo MVS (arcade) and the Neo Geo AES home console in 1996.
 It is the sequel to Stakes Winner.
 The AES home console cartridge didn’t receive a large production run, and it was only sold in Japan.
 The MVS arcade cartridge, however, was common in the U.S. and Japan.
-Today, MVS arcade cartridges can be converted into AES home console cartridges.
 The Stakes Winner 2 used in this review was originally an MVS arcade cartridge, but was converted to an AES home console cartridge.

 Stakes Winner 2 was released for the AES in short supply in 1996, but arcade cartridges can be converted into AES cartridges today.
-Stakes Winner 2 was released for the AES in short supply in 1996, but arcade cartridges can be converted into AES cartridges today.
+Stakes Winner 2 was released for the AES in short supply in 1996.
+This copy is an MVS conversion.

 Players: 1 or 2